roman-milk/roman-milk.github.io/blackmailed.md

  "Can you help me?"
 I asked.

  "Sure," she said, as she ordered, "Lift up your skirt."
-Report_Story #4